 Ash dieback management

-Ash dieback is a fungal disease which weakens treetops and branches, making trees unsafe.
-Over the coming years, this will result in a loss of around 80% of all ash trees in the UK and trees in our area are affected.
+Ash dieback is a fungal disease which can lead to the death of trees.
+Over the coming years, it is anticipated that this will result in a loss of around 80% of all ash trees in the UK.

-Across the country, there is ongoing work to ensure that all trees are as safe as possible, and the work that is due to start in North Northamptonshire has been carefully considered, following national guidance, consultation with experts and with due diligence.
+Across the country, there is ongoing work to ensure that all trees are as safe as possible.
+The work undertaken in North Northamptonshire has been carefully considered, follows national guidance and has involved consultation with experts.

 Our response